 The simple fact that the Cuisinart has one button and a dial that determines how coarse your grind will be makes the Supreme extremely easy to use.
-The simplicity means that you have to make an effort to misuse it rather than using it.
-Then when you are done, you can clean the grinder relatively easy with the removable bean hopper and chamber.
+The simplicity means you must try to misuse it rather than using it.
+Then when you are done, you can clean the grinder relatively easily with the removable bean hopper and chamber.

-As you have already been told, the adjustment for the number of cups is relatively easy.
+As you have already been told, adjusting the number of cups is relatively easy.
 But did I tell you that it has considerable capacity?
-The grinder can be used for up to 18 cups of coffee at one time.
+The grinder can be used for up to 18 cups of coffee.
 Also, it can hold up to 32 cups of coffee at a time.
-Of course, it is not recommendable.
+But, of course, it is not recommendable.

-How could it be true that something so easy to operate and that can hold so much, be time-consuming to bear results?
-Well, you can use the machine to get your coffee grind for 18 cups in under a minute!
+How could it be true that something so easy to operate and hold so much is time-consuming to bear results?
+You can use the machine to get your coffee grind for 18 cups in under a minute!
 What are you even going to do with all that time you saved?

 4. Sturdy Build Quality Offers Longer Lifespan

-Most people tend to believe that the price point that the Supreme is available at means that it compromises on quality.
+Most people tend to believe that the price point at which the Supreme is available means that it compromises on quality.
 But does it?
 No!

 5. Price Effectiveness

 We saved the Unique Selling Point of the Supreme DBM-8 for the very last so as not to overwhelm you with the very first point.
-The Supreme DBM-8 is one of the most inexpensive grinders that you can find on the market at present.
+The Supreme DBM-8 is one of the most inexpensive grinders you can find on the market.
 Not just that, the grinder is continuously found on sale at most electronic stores.

 But the fact is that you get the most value out of the price that you pay for the Supreme DBM-8.
-Plus, as a matter of fact, Supreme DBM-8 is available at a price that will continuously reinforce your decision to buy a burr Mill rather than a blade grinder even if a blade grinder is usually less expensive than a Burr Mill.
+Plus, Supreme DBM-8 is available at a price that will continuously reinforce your decision to buy a burr Mill rather than a blade grinder, even if a blade grinder is usually less expensive than a Burr Mill.

 The biggest drawback of the Cuisinart Supreme is that it creates a mess that can be extremely difficult to handle.
 This is usually because the DBM-8 adds the coffee into the chamber from the side.
 As a result, the chamber creates an absolute mess when it creates the coffee powder because it spreads evenly across the entire compartment.

 This means that all the coffee powder is also on the lid.
-So, when the lid is opened, no matter how carefully that might be, the mess spatters across your kitchen counter.
+So, the mess spatters across your kitchen counter when the lid is opened, no matter how carefully that might be.
 You are in a for a long evening of cleaning after this happens.

 Inconsistent Grind Quality

-The very reason why I explained the distinction between a Coffee addict and a coffee enthusiast would be revealed here.
-The speed, the capacity, the build, and the ease of use means that every coffee lover should get this grinder.
-Then why don’t coffee enthusiasts get it?
+The very reason I explained the distinction between a Coffee addict and a coffee enthusiast would be revealed here.
+The speed, the capacity, the build, and the ease of use mean that every coffee lover should get this grinder.
+So then why don’t coffee enthusiasts get it?

-The main reason for this is that Cuisinart DBM-8 uses a very inferior quality burr set.
+The main reason is that Cuisinart DBM-8 uses a very inferior burr set.
 This inferior quality set means that the grind quality is compromised.
 So, you cannot get the perfect grind for every kind of coffee, especially an espresso.

-Perhaps it is the very quality of the Grind set that causes the grinding process to be extremely noisy, so you cannot enjoy your calm while you grind your coffee with Cuisinart DBM-8.
+Perhaps the sheer quality of the Grind set causes the grinding process to be extremely noisy, so you cannot enjoy your calm while you grind your coffee with Cuisinart DBM-8.

-Having underlined all of the goods and the bads of Cuisinart DBM-8, I can now go on to give you a final verdict on the grinder.
+Having underlined all of the goods and the bad of Cuisinart DBM-8, I can now go on to give you a final verdict on the grinder.
 So, here it is.

 When it comes to comparison with a blade grinder, the DBM-8 is a pretty great grinder.
-The value that it provides for your money is also great, and that is the one point where it can beat most grinders.
+The value it provides for your money is also great, which is the one point where it can beat most grinders.
 However, that is all that it can do.
 When it comes to offering quality and a consistent grind, Cuisinart DBM-8 fails miserably.

 This is where the contrast between a coffee enthusiast and an addict becomes even more apparent because the only reason that you should use this grinder is if you are a coffee addict and do not care as much about the quality of your drink.
 Here is a list of why you should not buy the DBM-8:

 - Espressos or pour-overs are your friends.
 These are the coffees that require absolute consistency and perfection.
-The DBM-8 cannot offer you this consistency.
+Unfortunately, the DBM-8 cannot offer you this consistency.

 - You want the perfect cup every time.
-When the DBM-8 cannot provide you a consistent grind, it cannot provide you with a similar coffee every time you use it too.
-So, if you can not get your measurements of water to coffee ratio right every time, you most probably will have to forget getting the consistency with the DBM-8.
+When the DBM-8 cannot provide you with a consistent grind, it cannot provide you with a similar coffee every time you use it.
+So, if you can not get your measurements of the water to coffee ratio right every time, you will probably have to forget to get the consistency with the DBM-8.

 Frequently asked questions

 Cuisinart DBM-8 is not a conical burr grinder.
-It is a flat one that uses flat metal grinding disks.
+Instead, it is a flat one that uses flat metal grinding disks.
 Although this will produce a relatively fine grind, you will need a conical burr grinder to make the perfect grind for your espresso.

-2. Can I add just some coffee in the hopper to make one cup?
+Can I add just some coffee to the hopper to make one cup?

 Well, technically, you can.
 However, it will take a little time for you to understand how much coffee is enough to make a single cup of coffee.

-The hopper will be completely full at around 10 ounces of coffee.
-Although this is enough for a lot of coffee, it is not recommended to completely fill the hopper.
+The hopper will be full at around 10 ounces of coffee.
+Although this is enough for a lot of coffee, it is not recommended to fill the hopper.

 Honestly, the sound that this grinder makes is beyond compare.
-If you look at the bright side though, you can wake up the entire house on time in the morning by running the grinder.
+But, looking on the bright side, you can wake up the entire house on time in the morning by running the grinder.

-To make sure that you get all the gunk, you must unscrew the container by turning it counter-clockwise to open the container.
+To ensure you get all the gunk, you must unscrew the container by turning it counter-clockwise to open it.
 Once done, you can open and clean the unit.

 The final verdict is that if you are a coffee addict, you could not find better value for money for your everyday coffee thirst.
 However, if you are a coffee enthusiast, do not ever make the mistake of getting the DBM-8 just because it is inexpensive.